Protests erupt at Democratic debate, leaving Biden, Booker, de Blasio stunned

 — Blavity Politics (@BlavityPolitics) August 1, 2019

-In an earlier instance, other protesters yelled “Fire Pantaleo, a reference to the NYPD officer that killed Eric Garner.
+In an earlier instance, other protesters yelled “Fire Pantaleo,” a reference to the NYPD officer that killed Eric Garner.
 Those protesters interrupted both Booker and de Blasio.
 NY1 reporter Grace Rauh later tweeted that the protesters were escorted out.

 A source inside the debate hall says the “Fire Pantaleo” protestors have been escorted out.